calume/agileFlex/Data/README.md

 ## Heat Pump

-Heat pump data is taken from the UK governmoent Renewable Heat Premium Payment Scheme: https://beta.ukdataservice.ac.uk/datacatalogue/studies/study?id=8151&type=data%20catalogue
+Heat pump data is taken from the UK government Renewable Heat Premium Payment Scheme: https://beta.ukdataservice.ac.uk/datacatalogue/studies/study?id=8151&type=data%20catalogue

 Lowe, R., Department of Energy and Climate Change.
 (2017).
 Renewable Heat Premium Payment Scheme: Heat Pump Monitoring: Cleaned Data, 2013-2015. [data collection].
 UK Data Service.
 SN: 8151, http://doi.org/10.5255/UKDA-SN-8151-1

 Data is available for 700 heat pumps between October 2013 and March 2015  (although the heat pumps dont all have data for the date entire range).

+For AGILE the data has been filtered by Domestic Air Source heat pumps (many of the heat pumps were ground source and for social landlords) which took the dataset down to 84 customers.
+Demand for space heating and water heating is combined.

 The script 'HP_Load' creates 3 pickle files with the data processed:

-- "HP_DataFrame.pickle" - Smart meter raw data for 187 Smart meters (subset of the 5,500 LCL customers).Timestamped
+- "HP_DataFrame.pickle" - Heat Pump raw data for 84 Smart meters (subset of the 5,500 LCL customers).Timestamped
 - 'HP_DistsBySeason.pickle' Daily heat pump demand for each customer by season.
 Timestamp removed
-- "SM_Consolidated.pickle" - Customers are combined into Seasonal (and weekday/weekend) daily profiles
+- "HP_Consolidated.pickle" - Customers are combined into Seasonal (and weekday/weekend) daily profiles

 Furthermore, in the script 'HP_Mixtures', Gaussian mixture models (GMMs) are fitted to the data in 'HP_DistsConsolidated'.